ramakrishna-psvs/ramakrishna-psvs.github.io/content/post/government.md

 1. Ministry of Ports,Shipping and Waterways

-    This ministry would play a crucial role in developing and expanding the maritime infrastructure, including ports, shipping channels, and logistics facilities to create employment for which they require investment or allocation of fund from the Minitry of Finance.
+    This ministry would play a crucial role in developing and expanding the maritime infrastructure, including ports, and logistics facilities to create employment for which they require investment and funds from the Ministry of Finance.

 2. Ministry of External Affairs

-    The Ministry of External Affairs would be involved in establishing international collaborations and partnerships with other countries  in the maritime sector.
-They would focus on negotiating favorable trade agreements, promoting the country's maritime interests globally, and play key role attracting and adivicing the Minitry of Finance about foreign investement.
+    The Ministry of External Affairs would be involved in establishing international collaborations and partnerships with other countries in the maritime sector.They would focus on negotiating favorable trade agreements, and play key role attracting foreign investement along side Minitry of Finance

 3. Ministry of Finance